Seiku/lotr-deck-builder/README.md

 App store link coming soonish

 # THANKS #
-Adapted for the LOTR LCG from [sebast331](https://github.com/sebast331)'s [Deck Builder for Lotr](https://bitbucket.org/sebast331/android-lotr-deck-builder/).
+Original code for [Deck Builder for Netrunner](https://bitbucket.org/sebast331/android-netrunner-deck-builder/) by [sebast331](https://github.com/sebast331).
+Adapted for The Lord of the Rings: The Card Game by danrs.
 Card data taken from [ringsdb](http://ringsdb.com/).
+All content of The Lord of the Rings: The Card Game is copyright of Fantasy Flight Games.